Terica/dotfiles/README.md

-# Ben Orenstein's dot files
+# The Taking of Ben Orenstein's dot files

-These are config files to set up a system the way I like it.
+These are config files from a trusted vim evangelist.
+I like most of these; some are beyond my reach, currently.
+Part of my Open Source University cirriculum.

-Vim-users will likely find useful stuff in my [vimrc](vimrc), and also my [Ruby snippets](vim/snippets/ruby.snippets).
+Vim-users will likely find useful stuff in the [vimrc](vimrc), and also the [Ruby snippets](vim/snippets/ruby.snippets).
+This is an understatement.

-I'm also a pretty aggressive aliaser.
-You might find a few you like in [zsh/aliases](zsh/aliases).
+If you use aliases, then you might find a few you like in [zsh/aliases](zsh/aliases).

-## Installation
+## Installation - go get the real thing!

   `git clone git://github.com/r00k/dotfiles ~/.dotfiles`
   `cd ~/.dotfiles`